AlexandraVillepique/RepData_PeerAssessment1/PA1_template.md

 NOTE: For correct display of the previous plot, one needs to install ggplot2 package.

-Determining which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps required additional processing of the data presented in following code snipet:
+Determining which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps required additional processing of the data presented in following code snippet:

 ```r